PhilipZwanenburg/cpp_advanced_features/README.md

 ### Automatic differentiation (To Do)
 ### Templated functions (double/complex) for complex step verification, Explicit instantiation (To Do)
 ### Flexible data types (float/double) (To Do)
-### Protected vs. Private class members (discussion of library modification without modifying the source)
+### Protected vs. Private class members (discussion of library modification without modifying the source because of allowed inheritance)

 # Github Functionality